NVlabs/stylegan/README.md

 All material, excluding the Flickr-Faces-HQ dataset, is made available under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.
 You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.

-For license information regarding the FFHQ dataset, please refer to the corresponding [Flickr-Faces-HQ repository](http://stylegan.xyz/ffhq).
+For license information regarding the FFHQ dataset, please refer to the [Flickr-Faces-HQ repository](http://stylegan.xyz/ffhq).

 `inception_v3_features.pkl` and `inception_v3_softmax.pkl` are derived from the pre-trained [Inception-v3](https://arxiv.org/abs/1512.00567) network by Christian Szegedy, Vincent Vanhoucke, Sergey Ioffe, Jonathon Shlens, and Zbigniew Wojna.
 The network was originally shared under [Apache 2.0](https://github.com/tensorflow/models/blob/master/LICENSE) license on the [TensorFlow Models](https://github.com/tensorflow/models) repository.